Cross Training for Runners: Benefits, Exercises + Tips

 Makes you a better runner.

 Cross training can help you run faster.
 Whether you walk for active recovery on your rest days or add strength training to your program, a well-planned cross training routine will help you become a better runner.
-Strength training is beneficial for runners to get faster and enjoy more power while running.
+Strength training can help runners get faster and enjoy more power while running.

 Best Cross Training Exercises for Runners